-We expect to file investigational new drug applications, or INDs, for BPX-701 by the end of 2015 and for BPX-401 and BPX-601 in 2016.
-Our IND-enabling activities for each of these preclinical product candidates, include manufacturing key components and developing a robust process to produce cell products that comply with regulations of the U.S. Food and Drug Administration, or FDA, and other regulatory agencies.
-We have developed an efficient and scalable process to manufacture genetically modified T cells of high quality and purity.
-This process is being implemented by our third-party contract manufacturers to produce BPX-501 for our clinical trials.
-We expect to leverage our resources, capabilities and expertise for the manufacture of our CAR-T and TCR product candidates.
+We have developed an efficient and scalable process to manufacture genetically modified T cells of high quality, which is currently being used by our third-party contract manufacturers to produce BPX-501 for our clinical trials.
+We are leveraging this process, as well as our resources, capabilities and expertise for the manufacture of our CAR T and TCR product candidates.